Looking for a digital camera? These are the cream of the crop!

 If you love the look and feel of a DSLR and you want one that can be your go-to camera in most situations, the Canon EOS 90D is your best option.

 Its super-powered 32.5MP sensor is absolutely the highest resolution you'll get in a DSLR around this price, and it allows you to take incredibly detailed shots that are perfect for cropping and printing without losing any quality.
-Plus, it can shoot video at 4K at 30fps but also can shoot 1080p video up to 120fps, making it great for slow-motion video and cinematic video alike.
+Plus, it can shoot video at 4K at 30FPS and shoot 1080p video up to 120FPS, making it great for slow-motion video and cinematic video alike.

 Its fantastic battery life — rated for 1300 shots — is evident when you use it.
-In fact, with average usage —using a combination of the live viewfinder and the eye viewfinder — you'll likely get more than the 1,300 shots before you need to charge you.
-Plus, it is weatherproof, meaning it can handle shooting in a little bit of rain when it gets a bit chilly, and it can get a bit dusty/dirty without damaging anything.
+In fact, with average usage —using a combination of the live viewfinder and the eye viewfinder — you'll likely get more than the 1,300 shots before you need to charge it.
+Plus, it's weatherproof, meaning it can handle shooting in a little bit of rain when it gets a bit chilly, and it can get a bit dusty/dirty without damaging anything.

 Type: Mirrorless | Sensor: Full Frame | Resolution: 24.2 MP | Video: 4K | Lens Mount: Sony E-mount